 - Look for cached data and tap on it

-To fix “insufficient storage available” error, another thing you need to do is to download a 2MB app from the Google play store.
+To fix the “insufficient storage available” error, another thing you need to do is to download a 2MB app from the Google play store.
 If you do not have any attainable space for this 2 MB application, then allocate room for it by removing an unused app or media file.
-Please delete a file from your Internal storage, not your Micro SD card.
-In case there are no such apps to be deleted then uninstall Google Play updates and have 2MB free on your internal memory to attempt this method.
+Please delete a file from your internal storage, not your Micro SD card.
+If there are no such apps to be deleted, then uninstall Google Play updates and have 2MB free on your internal memory to attempt this method.
 Now follow the below steps.

 - Navigate to Google play

 - Install it, and it will show individual apps that have extensive cache data stored.
 You can delete these cached data manually by clicking the Recycle bin icon next to it, or else the ‘clear all’ button at the bottom will delete the cache for all apps.
 When this is done, you will no longer see the ‘Out of Space’ or ‘insufficient storage available’ issue on your Android device.